Quantum Coulomb drag signatures of Majorana bound states

-To this end, we present a theoretical study of quantum transport in a cDQD, where a biased QD is capacitively coupled to an unbiased dot connected to weakly hybridized MBSs.
-Within the master equation framework, we analyze both steady-state and transient dynamics.
-Our results reveal that, in additon to a pronounced drag current, a characteristic double-peak structure emerges in the transconductance, serving as a robust signature of nonlocal, Majorana-mediated transport.
-The time-resolved dynamics elucidate the emergence and stabilization of these signatures, clearly distinguishing them from transient non-Majorana effects.
-Furthermore, we study the dynamics of quantum coherence and find an inverse correlation between coherence and transconductance.
-Finally, we establish spectroscopic criteria for distinguishing MBSs from ABSs, based on transconductance peak symmetry and robustness against perturbations.
-These findings offer a practical framework for identifying MBSs and provide valuable insights for the design of topological quantum devices and non-equilibrium transport experiments in hybrid mesoscopic systems.
+To this end, we present a theoretical study of quantum transport in a cDQD system, where a biased dot is capacitively coupled to an unbiased dot connected to weakly hybridized MBSs.
+Within a master equation framework, we analyze both steady-state and transient dynamics.
+Our results reveal that, in addition to a pronounced drag current, a characteristic split-peak structure emerges in the drag transconductance, serving as a signature of nonlocal, Majorana-mediated transport.
+The time-resolved dynamics further elucidate the emergence and stabilization of these signatures, distinguishing them from transient non-Majorana effects.
+Furthermore, we analyze the dynamics of quantum coherence and find that it is correlated with the evolution of the transconductance features, while not directly determining the steady-state signatures.
+Finally, we establish spectroscopic criteria for distinguishing MBSs from trivial subgap states based on peak splitting, symmetry, and robustness within a finite parameter regime.
+These findings provide a practical framework for identifying MBSs and offer valuable insights into the design of topological quantum devices and non-equilibrium transport in hybrid quantum systems.

 \textbf{Results}\\ \textbf{The model and Hamiltonian} \\